Running Debian (unstable) as a daily driver

 This post is archived.
 Opinions expressed herein may no longer represent my current views.
 Links, images and other media might not work as intended.
 Information may be out of date.
 For further questions contact me.

 My main computer failed.
 All I have left is an old 32 bit laptop.
-Seeing as Arch Linux no longer supports 32 bit architectures, I had to find another rolling release distro that would allow me to reproduce my working environment with minimal friction.
+Seeing as Arch Linux no longer supports 32 bit architectures, I had to find another rolling release distro that would allow me to reproduce my desktop environment with minimal friction.
 I did not want to go with any of the Ubuntu spins, nor did I wish to revisit Linux Mint.
 These are fine pieces of work, but they do not provide two things I am looking for:

 - easy access to the latest software versions;

 - a minimal setup out of the box.